MijinKwon/pico/README.md

 2. Target phentype effective drug list:
     Same as VNN

-3. Drug DEGs and RW score of all nodes in the network:
+3. Drug DEGs and a RW score of all nodes in the network:
     Result from RW